As an Amazon Associate I earn from qualifying purchases @AMAZON

 White Mountain Peak MTB — Start at Owens River

-Related: Hard Core, mountain biking, Rides, Silver Canyon, White Mountains
+Related: hard core, Inyo National Forest, mountain biking, peak bagging, Rides, Silver Canyon, White Mountain Peak, White Mountains

 Get an early start, or carry lights for a late-day descent, because any kind of delay, including mechanical breakdowns, could mean a descent in the dark.

 The clock-time was about 15 hours, which included numerous stops for photos.
 Riding time was about 9:30, but that was at the speed of the slower rider, for whom I waited periodically.
 Exceptionally fit and strong riders should be able to do the round trip in about 8 hours.
 Also, summit snow delayed the ascent considerably because of detouring from the road, and having to push the bike up a loose talus/scree to the summit.

 In 2011, we rode gearing of 30 X 36, which is not low enough for comfort in Silver Canyon— very hard in places, strong legs required to avoid walking.